Jbrito6492/Jbrito6492/README.md

 - 💪 I'm looking to collaborate with other Software Engineers
 - 👥 2022 goals: join teams and networks of Software Engineers
-- ⚡ Fun fact: I am a dog dad to a beatiful dog Linda
+- ⚡ Fun fact: I am a dog dad to a beautiful dog Linda

 ## Connect with me: